Thank you for reading our post, please rate this article at the end.

 Q. What is shore power?

-When getting plugged into AC electrical outlets, your RV is more likely to get that power supply.
-Usually, vehicles utilize up to 50amps to produce power from the 110v shore power.
+When plugged into an AC outlet, your RV is more likely to receive power.
+Usually, vehicles draw up to 50 amps from 110 V shore power.

 Nevertheless, you should always be careful not to damage your electrical system.